digdir/designsystemet/packages/svelte/README.md

 2. Run `npm run dev`
 3. In your browser, navigate to the route you placed the component
 4. You should now be able to iterate over and test your component as you would in a regular Svelte application

+### Publishing the component-library

+0. Navigate to the package.json inside the /packages/svelte folder.
+1. Bump the version number of the package: `0.0.x + 1`.
+2. Commit and push your changes.
+3. Run `npm publish --access public` in the /packages/svelte folder.
+(This step requires you to be logged in to npm with the correct credentials.)